feathers-plus/cli-generator-example/README.md

     npm start
     ```

+The app will create the database
+and then run a short async test to confirm it is functioning correctly.

 ## Starting the client test harness

 Point your browser at `localhost:3030` and you will see this test harness: